jd-paul/tic-tac-bot/README.md

-Tic-Tac-Bot
+# Tic-Tac-Bot
-A Reinforcement Learning Approach to Tic-Tac-Toe Tic-Tac-Bot is a Python implementation of the classic Tic-Tac-Toe game with a focus on AI learning techniques.
-The project features multiple agent types that play with different strategies, making it an excellent educational resource for studying reinforcement learning in simple game environments.# Tic-Tac-Bot
 **A reinforcement-learning take on classic Tic-Tac-Toe**

-Tic-Tac-Bot is a small Python project that lets different kinds of agents—reinforcement-learning, minimax, random, or human—battle it out on a 3×3 board.
+Tic-Tac-Bot is a Python implementation of Tic-Tac-Toe with multiple agent types—RL, minimax, random, or human.
+It’s designed to explore how simple learning agents can master a game with just a few rules and clever reward shaping.

 Use it to tinker with reward functions, compare strategies, or just watch AIs trash-talk each other in silence.

 ---

 ## Features

 - **Plug-and-play agents**
   - **RL agent** (tabular Q-learning with ε-greedy)
   - **Minimax solver**